Skip to content

 Create first and Destroy then

-If you want to change this behaviour, you can use lifecycle rules.
+If you want to change this behavior, you can use lifecycle rules.

 resource "local_file" "my-file" {